DuaaAlshareef/practical-python/Notes/01_Introduction/01_Python.md

 35708.25
 >>>
 ```
+#we substract how much he bought them for from the new price to get the profits in one share then multiply that by 75 to get the total.

 Pro-tip: Use the underscore (\_) variable to use the result of the last
 calculation.
 For example, how much profit does Larry make after his evil